HAMISH MEETS AMANDA

-Amanda has winter blonde hair, she is standout pretty, a confusion of ski and surf in a short Dior skirt with worker boots.
-She is uptown weary and downtown wise and her smile portrays both attitude and acumen.
+Amanda has winter-blonde hair and is strikingly pretty, a confusion of ski and surf style in a short Dior skirt paired with worker boots.

-The door opens for Amanda and then falls to a close behind her.
-Amanda never looked back at Hamish since she lifted her head to point up the stairs.
-Hamish smiles, impressed by her game play.
+The door opens for her, then swings shut behind.
+She never looked back, not since she’d lifted her head to point up the stairs.

 Previous